mviereck/x11docker/README.md

 ![x11docker-gui security screenshot](/../screenshots/x11docker-security.png?raw=true "Optional Title")

-#Hardware accelerated OpenGL rendering
-Software accelerated OpenGL is available in all provided X servers.
-The image needs an OpenGL implementation to profit from it.
-The easiest way to achieve this is to install package `mesa-utils` in your image.
-Some applications need package `x11-utils` to be installed in image, too.

-Immediate GPU hardware acceleration with option `--gpu` is quite fast and secure to use with a core second X server.
-As for now, it works with options `--X11` and `--hostdisplay` only.
-It can get additional speed-up with insecure option `--ipc`.

- Mediate GPU hardware acceleration for OpenGL / GLX with option `--virtualgl` is possible with VirtualGL.
-Other than option `--gpu`, it works with xpra and Xephyr, too, but has the drawback to break container isolation from display :0.
-For use with trusted images only.
-Needs VirtualGL to be installed on host.

-Using hardware acceleration can degrade or break container isolation.
-Look at table in section "Security".

-Known to work with AMD and Intel onboard-chips using open source drivers.
-Reports of tests with different setups of graphics cards and drivers are appreciated.

-#Pulseaudio sound support
-x11docker supports pulseaudio sound over tcp.
-For this to use, package `pulseaudio` needs to be installed on host and in docker image.

 #Dependencies
 x11docker can run with standard system utilities without additional dependencies.
 As a core, it only needs X server (package `xorg`)  and, of course, docker (package `docker.io`) to run docker images on X.